devodo/DivertR/docs/documentation/dependency_injection.md

 Console.WriteLine(bar.Name); // "MrBar"
 ```

-`RedirectVia` intercepts the method return values and wraps them as proxies created from a Via.
+`ViaRedirect` intercepts the method return values and wraps them as proxies created from a Redirect.
-It returns this Via that can then be used to control the behaviour of the proxy wrappers.
+It returns this Redirect that can then be used to control the behaviour of the proxy wrappers.

 # Proxy Lifetime

-DivertR aims to leave the original system behaviour unchanged and therefore
-when existing DI registrations are replaced by Redirect decorators the lifetime of the registration is preserved.
+To maintain the original system behaviour when DivertR replaces existing DI registrations with Redirect decorators the lifetime is preserved.

-For multiple instance registrations such as transients, a separate proxy instance is created for each but all from the same Redirect instance.
+When instances are resolved from a Redirect decoratored registration a new proxy is created each time but all from the same Redirect instance.
-In other words all proxies resolved from a Redirect decorated registration are managed from this single Redirect.
+Therefore if the Redirect configuration is changed, e.g. by adding a Via, it is applied across all of the Redirect's proxy instances.
+This is important for managing proxies with lifetimes like transient where multiple instances could be resolved.

 # Dispose

+DivertR takes care to ensure DI resolved instances such as Redirect proxies and the root instances they wrap are correctly disposed.

-If a DI created root instance implements the `IDisposable` interface then the DI container manages its disposal, as usual, according to its registration lifetime.
+If a root instance implements the `IDisposable` interface then the DI container manages its disposal, as usual, according to its registration lifetime.

-If a DI Redirect proxy is an `IDisposable` then **only** the proxy instance is disposed by the DI container and not the root.
+If the Redirect target type inherits `IDisposable` then **only** the proxy instances are disposed by the DI container and not the root.
 In this case the responsibilty is left to the proxy for forwarding the dispose call to its root (and it does this by default).

-The above also applies to `IAsyncDisposable`.
+The above dispose pattern also applies to `IAsyncDisposable` types.